salemhilal/salemhilal.github.io/articles/swift/swift-but-im-a-web-dev.md

 ---
-title: Squeezing geodata into an iOS app
+title: Getting New York's road data into an iOS app
 date: Last Modified
 description:
     I'm teaching myself Swift and I inadvertently picked a weirdly-shaped project — a map-based app using as few 3rd-party libraries as possible.
+    Getting New York's road data, block by block, turned out to be more elaborate than I thought it would be.

 layout: layouts/article.njk
 tags: post